rajdeep225/Peepflix/README.md

 &nbsp;

 #### 🤔 Confused about what to watch?
 Just open your diary and pick anything from your wished movies or TV Series.
-Also, You can always watch again the liked movies or TV Series
+Also, It's never a bad idea to watch again the movies or TV Series your enjoyed the first time.

 &nbsp;
 #### 🧠 Ohh!
 You found an interesting movie.
 Now, where to watch it?